Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 ALGORITHM=INSTANT

-New features of MySQL 8.0 CLONE PLUGIN
+MySQL 8.0 New Features CLONE PLUGIN

 Let me briefly introduce the CLONE PLUGIN again.

-The CLONE PLUGIN is a new physical backup feature for MySQL that was released in MySQL 8.0.17 in 2019.
+The Clone Plugin is a new physical backup feature for MySQL that was released in MySQL 8.0.17 in 2019.

 *In practice, the following preparations are required when using CLONE from a donor.

-MySQL on the data provider side
+MySQL on the data provider (donor) side

 MySQL on the destination (receiver) side